 [Unit] Description=CircleCI Runner After=network.target [Service] ExecStart=/opt/circleci/circleci-launch-agent --config /etc/opt/circleci/launch-agent-config.yaml Restart=always User=circleci NotifyAccess=exec TimeoutStopSec=18300 [Install] WantedBy = multi-user.target

-Unlike the task agent, which uses the environment of the
+Unlike task-agents, which use the environment of the

-circleci user, the launch agent will need to have any required environment variables (e.g., proxy settings) explicitly defined in the unit configuration file.
+circleci user, launch-agents will need to have any required environment variables (e.g., proxy settings) explicitly defined in the unit configuration file.
 These can be set by

 EnvironmentFile=.
 Please visit the

 When the CircleCI’s self-hosted runner service starts, it will immediately attempt to start running jobs, so it should be fully configured before the first start of the service.

 sudo systemctl start circleci.service

 The system reports a very basic health status through the

 systemctl.
 This will report Healthy or Unhealthy based on connectivity to the CircleCI APIs.

 You can see the status of the agent by running: